 Grahame, a Cambridge graduate dabbled in mixed practice in Cheshire and Herriots Practice in Yorkshire.
 After a spell in North London he moved to a mixed practice in Gloucestershire where he spent 11 happy years, initially as an assistant and then as a partner.

-He has now taken the opportunity to start a new practice where he can focus on what he believes is key to running an excellent practice: good medicine, surgery and good customer care.
+He took the opportunity in 2014 to start a new practice where he could focus on what he believes is key to running an excellent practice: good medicine, good surgery and good customer care.

 We are very lucky to be able to work with this charming gentleman.

-Jemima started her veterinary nursing career in 2003 and graduated from the University of the West of England in 2008 with a degree in Veterinary Nursing Science.
+Jemima started her Veterinary Nursing career in 2003 and graduated from the University of the West of England in 2008 with a degree in Veterinary Nursing Science.

 Since then Jemima has worked in a variety of small animal veterinary hospitals, including a referral hospital, were she specialised in dentistry and completed a certificate in veterinary dentistry.

 She has been working within the veterinary profession since 2013 and completed her Diploma in Veterinary Nursing in November 2016, she loves every aspect of the job.

 Georgie is very interested in nutrition, surgical and medical nursing.